 Key drugs highlighted in the report include:

 There is bipartisan support for ending pay for delay.
-Senator Amy Klobuchar (D-MN) and Chuck Grassley (R-IA) are sponsoring S.214, the Preserve Access to Affordable Generics Act.
-The bill declares that pay-for-delay deals are presumed anticompetitive and unlawful, and it authorizes the FTC to enforce the law by initiating proceedings against companies that participate in such deals.
+Sens.
+Amy Klobuchar (D-MN) and Chuck Grassley (R-IA) are sponsoring S.214, the Preserve Access to Affordable Generics Act.
+The bill declares that pay-for-delay deals are presumed anti-competitive and unlawful, and it authorizes the FTC to enforce the law by initiating proceedings against companies that participate in such deals.

 Sens.
 Al Franken (D-MN) and David Vitter (R-LA) are sponsoring S.504, the FAIR Generics Act.
 The bill reduces the incentive for generic and brand name drug companies to make pay-for-delay deals by letting a second generic drug company enter the market if the first generic company takes a pay-for-delay deal.